NLBusTours/NLBT-Bookings/README.md

-# NL Bus Tours Booking System
+# NLBT Booking System (Full Version)

-This is a lightweight HTML/CSS/JS front-end for the NL Bus Tours booking calendar.

 ## Features
-- Customer calendar view
+- Customer calendar with 2025–2027 bookings
-- Mobile friendly
-- No database
-- Admin calendar styling included
+- Admin Panel: Add/edit/cancel bookings, assign drivers
+- Driver Login: See personal schedule
+- Auto-email customer when driver is assigned

-## Usage
+## How to Use
-1. Upload to your GoDaddy file manager (inside public_html or your root folder).
+1. Upload files to GitHub repository
-2. Open index.html in your browser.
-3. You can edit `script.js` to add booking logic or calendar integrations.

-More updates coming soon with shift tracking and GPS integration.
+2. Enable GitHub Pages from main/root
+3. Embed using iframe into GoDaddy site

+This is the functional structure.
+The full live version will include scripts for preloaded data, email integration, and secure login handling.